 More information on the specific nonprofits and how to donate is coming this fall.
-Please visit my website and click “Subscribe” in the Footer to receive email updates, including an announcement when the fundraising platform goes live.
+Visit my website and subscribe to receive email updates, including an announcement when the fundraising platform goes live.
 Thank you for your interest!

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!